dschnelldavis/angular2-json-schema-form/README.md

 </json-schema-form>
 ```

 In this mode, Angular 2 JSON Schema Form generates a schema from your data on the fly.
 The generated schema is obviously very simple compared to what you could create on your own.
-However, as the above example shows, it correctly detects and requires strings, numbers, and boolean values (null inputs are assumed to be strings), and automatically allows elements to be added and removed from arrays.
+However, as the above example shows, it does detect and enforce string, number, and boolean values (nulls are also assumed to be strings), and automatically allows array elements to be added, removed, and reordered.

 After displaying a form in this mode, you can also use the `formSchema` and `formLayout` outputs (described in 'Debugging inputs and outputs', below), to return the generated schema and layout, which will give you a head start on writing your own schemas and layouts by showing you examples created from your own data.

 #### Compatibility modes